 Hess Fitness Center

 If you are interested in becoming an Auxiliary member, listed below are three types of memberships:

 |Non-active||$10.00 per year

 |Life||$100.00 (one time fee)

 Volunteers must abide by the volunteer dress code, must sign a HIPAA confidentiality statement, and must complete a volunteer application.
+Active volunteers are eligible to participate in the Time Banking Program.
 All volunteers who are working will receive FREE coffee or tea and a 25% discount in the hospital dining room and flu vaccinations.
-All members will also receive a copy of the newsletter Volunteer News and Views Happenings newsletter each month and invitation to the quarterly luncheons.
+Volunteers will also receive a copy of the newsletter Volunteer News and Views Happenings newsletter each month and invitation to the quarterly luncheons.

 For more information contact: